 the front, in the hand of Arthur's daughter Ethel, as being "from an

-oil painting life size by A. E. Clabburn"; I am endeavouring to
+oil painting life size by A. E. Clabburn".
+Ellen

-of his sister Lucy Clabburn (held by my sister Anne Barnard) and an oil-on-canvas
+of his sister Lucy Clabburn (left) is held by my sister Anne Barnard

-portrait of his eldest two daughters, painted shortly before
+portrait of his eldest two daughters (right), painted shortly before

-his death

-(which hangs above the fireplace at my home) - a
+his death hangs above the fireplace at my own home - a

 high-resolution version can be downloaded by